Hamidhrg/Guatemala2019/Tutorials/3.ModelSelection/Readme.md

 For ***ALIGNMENT FILE*** section you have to provide the name of the alignment file which is in this case `ConCATenated.phy`.
 But in this case as we are going to run the job on an online platform and the platform asks us to use `alignment = infile.phy;`.
 In the ***DATA BLOCKS*** you have to use the partition information that you have to download from the [***Guatemala2019/Data/***](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) page.
 The file is called `3_partitions.txt`.
 This is similar to what we prepared in the last tutorial, but here I just made it to speed up the tutorial.
 Take a look at the other options, what else can you modify?
 Remember to save the changes to your file.

 Now create another command file called `partitionCodon_finder.cfg`.
 You will need to get the partition information from the [***Guatemala2019/Data/***](https://github.com/Hamidhrg/Guatemala2019/tree/master/Data) page again.
-And as I am very creative today I have called the file with the partition information `3_partitionsCodons.txt`!
+And as I am very creative today I have called the file with the partition information `3_partitionsCodons.txt`! ***But remeber that for running PartitionFinder on your computer*** you have to change in the `## ALIGNMENT FILE ##` section, in the `alignment = infile.phy;` the name of the alignment to your own alignment file, and save the configuration file always as `partition_finder.cfg`.

 ***IMPORTANT NOTE*** as today the cipres website is down, go down to the Persian cat picture, and follow the tutorial from there!